Tory Lanez: Early life

-Daystar Shemuel Shua Peterson was born on July 27, 1992 in Brampton, Ontario, to a Bajan father, Sonstar, and a mother from Curaçao, Luella.
-The family was based in Montreal, before moving to Miami, Florida.
-Following his mother's death, his father began working as an ordained minister and missionary, causing them both to move frequently throughout the United States.
-Daystar's father later remarried and the family moved to Atlanta, Georgia, where Daystar met his friend Hakeem, who at the time was a janitor.
-Daystar's nickname "Lanez" was given to him by Hakeem, as a comment on Daystar's thrill seeking tendencies, that sometimes saw him mucking around in the street, not looking for traffic and playing in the lanes.
+Daystar Shemuel Shua Peterson was born on July 27, 1992, in Brampton, Ontario, to a Bajan father, Sonstar, and a mother from Curaçao, Luella.
+The family was based in Montreal, before moving to Miami, Florida; Lanez is the youngest of six siblings.
+At the age of eleven his mother died of anemia; following this, his father began working as an ordained minister and missionary, causing them both to move frequently throughout the United States.
+Lanez's father later remarried and the family moved to Atlanta, Georgia, where Lanez met his friend Hakeem, who at the time was a janitor.
+The nickname "Lanez" was given to him by Hakeem, as a comment on Lanez's thrill-seeking tendencies, that sometimes saw him mucking around in the street, not looking for traffic and playing in the lanes.

-In 2006, he was sent to live with his cousin Dahir Abib, Orane Forrest, in Jamaica, Queens, New York because of his behavior issues.
-Daystar then was forced to move to Toronto with his grandmother.
+In 2006, Lanez was sent to live with his cousins Dahir Abib, Orane Forrest, in Jamaica, Queens, New York because of his behavior issues.
+Lanez was then forced to move to Toronto with his grandmother.
 Since she refused to take care of him, he was on his own at the age of 15.
 "I ended up moving downtown with these three dudes that I didn't really know.
 I came into the house and I didn't realize how things worked.
 From like fifteen to eighteen, I was just fighting them.
 It was every man for himself.
 That's what made me a man, having to fend for myself and being in a situation where there is no dad, no grandma and no mom to help you.
 It changed the person that I am today", he says.

-He then once again started rapping, before giving himself a nickname, Notorious (which is a reference to the late rapper Notorious B.I.G., whom he idolized), and adopted into his new moniker "Tory Lanez".
-At the age of 16, Daystar dropped out of the tenth grade, and he would begin performing songs at the outdoor concerts.
-At the age of 17, Daystar began singing, which he found an interest in.
+Lanez started rapping again, giving himself a nickname, Notorious, which is a reference to the late rapper Notorious B.I.G., whom he idolized, and adopted into his new moniker "Tory Lanez".
+At the age of 16, Lanez dropped out of the tenth grade, and he would begin performing songs at the outdoor concerts.
+At the age of 17, Lanez began singing, which he found an interest in.
 However, he had never received any vocal training.